Long-time activist Bob Witanek has proposed a fascinating organization to support homegrowers in the Garden State.

 Recent developed for the Trenton 4/20 rally, Witanek, he wants to creative a collective or union to support homegrowers.
 The Cultivator’s Collective would be made up of people interested in cultivation.

-A Cultivators Collective could help people grow by giving them strains or cultivars and teaching best practices how to grow it.
+A Cultivators Collective could help people grow by giving them strains or cultivars and teaching best practices.

-Equipment advice, grow insertions, rentals, set up assistance, consultation, ongoing care could be offered to collective members.
+Equipment advice, grow insertions, rentals, set-up assistance, consultation, and ongoing care could be offered to collective members.

 “Why should billionaires from Canada and all these other companies make all the money?” he asked rhetorically.

-In his proposal he says people should be able to plant the cannabis plants next to tomato plants.
+In his proposal, he says people should be able to plant cannabis plants next to tomato plants.

-Witanek argued that such an egalitarian cannabis legalization would be a great stimulus to the economy.
+Witanek argued that such an egalitarian cannabis legalization would greatly stimulate the economy.

 “There will likely be a whole set of laws developed to try to undermine these collective approaches.
 Those rules need to be studied to determine the best way to get around the limitations,” he added.